Shamilkv34/book/nostarch/chapter16.md

 order in which parts of your code on different threads will run.
 This can lead to problems, such as:

-* Race conditions, where threads are accessing data or resources in an inconsistent order
+* Race conditions, in which threads are accessing data or resources in an inconsistent order
-* Deadlocks, where two threads are waiting for each other, preventing both threads from continuing
+* Deadlocks, in which two threads are waiting for each other, preventing both threads from continuing
-* Bugs that happen only in certain situations and are hard to reproduce and fix reliably
+* Bugs that only happen in certain situations and are hard to reproduce and fix reliably

 Rust attempts to mitigate the negative effects of using threads, but